martinapugliese/tales-science-data/ml-assessment/README.md

 # Machine Learning: Model Assessment

-*Techniques and methodologies to meausure the quality of a model and to fix and improve it.*
+*Techniques and methodologies to measure the quality of a model and to fix and improve it.*

 ## Generic problems models can have

 *What are the problems a model can suffer from?*